 Who am I?
 I’m the tall person standing next to you.
 Randy Newman wrote a great song about it called “Short People.”
 You can find it on his album “Little Criminals.”
 Seriously, people come in all shapes, sizes, and colors.
 It’s a beautiful thing.

-As a writer, I’m drawn to the dark side of human nature.
+I like using true crime stories for inspiration and seeing where my own imagination can take me.
+I’m drawn to writing about the dark side of human nature.
 What makes criminals tick?
 What is driving their obsession or anger?
 On the screen, crime stories deliver big emotional payoffs when the monster is captured or slain.
 In real life, justice is often delayed or never realized.
-I’m interested in strong female characters, family secrets, moral dilemmas, and forensic science.
-I’m also excited about creating challenging and compelling roles for women in film.
+I’m also interested in strong female characters, family secrets, moral dilemmas, and forensic science.
+I’m excited about creating challenging and compelling roles for women in film.
 If you are a director or producer looking at my profile, I want you to take my crude painting and turn it into your masterpiece.
 My script is only the beginning.
 I’m here to help you achieve your vision on the screen.